oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     interim
 ```

-The value `draft` indicates, that this is a pre-release, intended for issuing party’s internal use only, or possibly used externally when the party is seeking feedback or indicating its intentions regarding a specific issue.
+The value `draft` indicates, that this is a pre-release, intended for issuing party's internal use only, or possibly used externally when the party is seeking feedback or indicating its intentions regarding a specific issue.

 The value `final` indicates, that the issuing party asserts the content is unlikely to change.
 “Final” status is an indication only, and does not preclude updates.
+This SHOULD be used if the issuing party no, slow or few changes.

-The value `interim` indicates, that the issuing party asserts the content is unlikely to change.
+The value `interim` indicates, that the issuing party asserts expect rapid updates.
+This SHOULD be used if the expected rate of release for this document is significant higher than for other documents.
+Once the rate slows down it MUST be changed to `final`.
+This may be done in a patch version.

+> This is extremly useful for downstream vendors to constantly inform the end users about ongoing investigation.
+It can be used as an indication to pull the CSAF document more frequently.

 ##### 3.2.1.12.8 Document Property - Tracking - Version